AvadoDServer/avado-docs/content/packages/eth2keygen.md

 {{< toc >}}

+{{< hint type=tip >}}
+ This guide describes the steps of generating keys using the Key Generator package and then accessing the Ethereum 2.0 Validator Launchpad to complete the deposit to the Ethereum Mainnet contract `0x00000000219ab540356cbb839cbe05303d7705fa`.
+{{< /hint >}}

 TODO:
 * intro
 * Alternative : Waygu

  {{< figure src="../eth2keygen/rhino.243747b9.png" width="200" >}}

 ## The Avado ETH Key generator